rotisserie/eris/README.md

 Readability is a major design requirement for `eris`.
 In addition to the JSON output shown above, `eris` also supports formatting errors to a simple string.

 ```
-error not found
+failed to get resource 'res1'
   main.GetResource:/Users/roti/go/src/github.com/rotisserie/eris/examples/logging/example.go:52
-  main.ProcessResource:/Users/roti/go/src/github.com/rotisserie/eris/examples/logging/example.go:76
+error not found
   main.main:/Users/roti/go/src/github.com/rotisserie/eris/examples/logging/example.go:143
-failed to get resource 'res1'
+  main.ProcessResource:/Users/roti/go/src/github.com/rotisserie/eris/examples/logging/example.go:76
   main.GetResource:/Users/roti/go/src/github.com/rotisserie/eris/examples/logging/example.go:52
 ```

 The `eris` error stack is designed to be easier to interpret than other error handling packages, and it achieves this by omitting extraneous information and avoiding unnecessary repetition.
-The stack trace above omits calls from Go's `runtime` package and includes just a single frame for wrapped layers which are inserted into the root error stack trace in the correct order. `eris` also correctly handles and updates stack traces for global error values.
+The stack trace above omits calls from Go's `runtime` package and includes just a single frame for wrapped layers which are inserted into the root error stack trace in the correct order. `eris` also correctly handles and updates stack traces for global error values in a transparent way.

 The output of `pkg/errors` for the same error is shown below.
 In this case, the root error stack trace is incorrect because it was declared as a global value, and it includes several extraneous lines from the `runtime` package.
 The output is also much more difficult to read and does not allow for custom formatting.